cgp101/AI-Carbon-Footprint-Calculator/README.md

 **Note**: This project demonstrates full-stack development capabilities with ML/AI integration.
 While all core features are functional, some third-party integrations require paid API subscriptions for complete testing.

+## Note
+   This project was created during Cognizant Technology Solutions' internal hackathon event (July 2025).
+   All intellectual property rights belong to Cognizant Technology Solutions Canada, Inc.
+   This repository is maintained for educational reference only.